 Any other aspect of self-esteem, confidence or happiness

-The coaching provided by Weston Psychology draws on a range of psychological treatment approaches dependant on each individual's needs and preferences.
+The therapy provided by Preston Psychology draws on a range of psychological treatment approaches dependant on each individual's needs and preferences.
 Listed below are several therapeutic approaches to boosting self-esteem.

 Cognitive Behavioural Therapy or CBT as it is more widely known is a method by which your problem thoughts, feelings and behaviours are identified and targeted for change.
 It can require you to challenge those unwanted and unhelpful thought processes in order to finally break free of them.
 CBT is one of the most popular and effective methods for increasing self-esteem, a combination approach of CBT and CFT (see below) is recommended.

 Compassion-Focused Therapy or CFT is especially helpful for people who have a high number of self-critical thoughts which so often accompany depression.
 It allows you to move away from negative states such as low mood or high stress and develop what is called your soothing system.
 This form of therapy is often used in conjunction with mindfulness techniques.